aurajs/website/source/getting-started/index.md

       data-aura-other-option="hello again"></div>
 ```

-They will then be available in your component instance as :
+They will then be available in your component instance as:

 ```js
 this.options.foo          // -> bar